By Liz O’ Keefe

 But something was different.
 Melon kept checking to see if we were looking at her.
 Not asking us to look, just pausing every now and then glance our way and check that we were still watching her.
 When she’d reassured herself that we were, she resumed her bouncing, facing us, looking at our faces and beaming.
 This was completely new behaviour.
 Melon has never checked for our responses before, never wanted to perform, never seemed to value our approval, applause or interest, she has only ever been motivated by her own agenda.
 But not today.
 She wanted us to watch her, and so we did, and the more we applauded and showed our enjoyment, the more Melon showed her enjoyment.
 We took pleasure in each other’s pleasure.

 It was the first day of spring, and, literally and figuratively, Melon had sprung.
 Days like this, instances like these, small steps along the long path to understanding emotions, they all give me so much hope for what lies ahead, for the level of understanding that Melon will be able to achieve about those around her, and about herself.

-**Liz O’ Keefe is a 35 year old Autism Mom from the UK.
-Her beautiful daughter Melon was diagnosed as autistic last October 2013, and she has been reading, writing and reflecting on autism and her family’s experiences on her blog, Cat on a Trampoline, and FACEBOOK page since then.
+*Liz O’ Keefe is an Autism Mom from the UK.
+Her beautiful daughter Melon was diagnosed as autistic October 2013, and she has been reading, writing and reflecting on autism and her family’s experiences on her blog, Cat on a Trampoline, and FACEBOOK page since then.
 Through hard times and good, she believes that there is a lot to celebrate about autism, she believes in positive.